-- 4. We have a role in every regulated firm failure and the role will vary depending on the individual circumstances of the firm. - 5.
+- 3. We have a role in every regulated firm failure and the role will vary depending on the individual circumstances of the firm. - 4.
 While we are not able to stop firms failing, we aim to minimise harm to consumers and markets that may arise from a disorderly firm failure.
-This involves working with IPs to reduce such harm where possible. - 6.
+This involves working with IPs to reduce such harm where possible. - 5.
 PIs and EMIs are regulated by the PSRs and the EMRs respectively.
 We have certain powers provided under the PSRs and EMRs, which enable us to take certain actions prior to a firm entering an insolvency process.
 This can include, for example, imposing requirements on the firm to take specific actions such as the preservation of the firm's books and records, varying the firm's regulatory permissions, or taking steps to make an application to the court to place the firm into an insolvency procedure.

-Safeguarding customers' funds
+Safeguarding relevant funds

-7. Authorised PIs and EMIs are required to safeguard funds belonging to customers43 on receipt ('relevant funds').
-The PSRs and EMRs set out how these funds must be safeguarded and distributed on the occurrence of an insolvency event44.
-See paragraph 56 on how relevant funds are defined and our expectations on how these funds should be treated following an insolvency event.
+6. Authorised PIs and EMIs are generally required to safeguard funds received for the execution of a payment transaction or in exchange for e-money on receipt ('relevant funds').
+The PSRs and EMRs set out how these funds must be safeguarded and distributed on the occurrence of an insolvency event.
+See paragraph 59 on how relevant funds are defined and our expectations on how these funds should be treated following an insolvency event.